rust-lang/rust/text/0000-epochs.md

 take a similar approach.

-To some degree, you can understand these as "marketing" releases; they bundle together a set of changes into a coherent package that's easy to talk about.
-But the benefits go beyond marketing: it becomes much easier, on a blog post, to give context about *which era* of the language you're using without specifying a particular compiler version.
+To some degree, you can understand these as "marketing" releases; they bundle together a set of changes into a (hopefully coherent) package that's easy to talk about.
+But the benefits go beyond marketing: for example, it becomes much easier for a blog post to give context about *which era* of the language you're using without specifying a particular compiler version.

 In the Rust world, we want to layer this kind of narrative on top of our existing release and roadmap process: